jjcrl/Nc_News-BackEnd/README.md

 # <b>Northcoders News API</b>

 ## <b>Intro</b>
 This project is a demonstration of a RESTful API written in JavaScript and using Express JS alongside PostgreSQL as a database.

-This project is used as the Back End of my Front End project: https://github.com/jjcrl/fe-nc-news
+This API is used as the Back End of my Front End project: https://github.com/jjcrl/fe-nc-news

 ## <b>Hosted API</b>
 https://j412cff-nc-news.herokuapp.com/api

 <br>
 ## <b>Available Data Innteractions</b>
 ### <b>POST</b>
->
 1. Publish a new article
 2. Comment on an article
 3. Create a new topic
 <br>
 ### <b>GET</b>
->
 1.View all api end points
 2. All Artlices
 3. A Single article